 What if we defined ‘the economy’ as the way we take care of one another?

 We seek to tell stories in a post modern branding culture because we miss our tribal roots.
-Beauty is not as beauty does; beauty looks and therefore is, and we are more beautiful than ever.
+Beauty is not as beauty does; beauty tells a story and we are more beautiful than ever.
 It easily becomes an all consuming endeavor, stirring the inner narcissist and capitalizing on relevant values, leaving our subconscious thirst unquenchable.
 Are we falling for our own reflections and missing the meaning?
 This interplay of over-saturation and meaninglessness are at best memes and at worst mining at morality.

 By oscillating between future and past, we still fail to congeal in the moment.
 Life is a synthesis of memories, experiences, stories and lessons passed down through generations, evolving in the moment.
 It isn’t about leaving what we used to be or becoming what we are not.
 It’s about breathing with our minds.
 Dolphins may remember previous generations through sand dollars, at least according to PCP user Timothy Wyllie in his interview with Hamilton Morris, but there is evidence to suggest that underwater mammal’s sonar transmissions are stored and passed through generations.
 Does water itself hold onto memory?